Where to Buy the Best Essential Oils

 “Looks like they carry good products, but they are a bit expensive.
 Their prices, for a number of oils, in fact, are almost identical to the MLMs in this group, Young Living and DoTerra.
 And I don’t see any difference on the surface in the quality department.”

 In this post, you can see that I ended up recommending them, but this was really a surprise for me.
-After thinking that I was writing them off, I got a call back from the owner of Native American Nutritionals, and I talked with the owner for a few hours (at first….that turned into many hours in the upcoming month) and found that he really “knew his stuff.”
+After thinking that I was writing them off, I got a call back from the owner of Native American Nutritionals, and I talked with him for a few hours, which turned into many hours after that, and I felt that he really knew his stuff.

 I was intrigued by what he had to say about his company and the oils industry in general.

-We had countless conversations from March 2012 – January 2013, during which I literally grilled him about his company and others to figure out which company I wanted to recommend–and if his, was in fact, good enough for my family–and for all of you.
+We had countless conversations from March 2012 – January 2013, and I literally grilled him about his company and others to figure out which company I wanted to recommend, and if his, was in fact, good enough for my family and for all of you.

-I now can say that I feel very comfortable recommending this company to you and am now using their oils almost exclusively (I have a few bottles of other brands left over :)).
+I now can say that I feel very comfortable recommending this company to you and am now using their oils almost exclusively (only because I have a few bottles of other brands left over).

 I hope you check them out and I'd love to hear about your experience.